-You can interact with the image using drag-and-drop.
-You can select this option to add some ROI or make some crops on live images.
+Numerical zoom.
+You can select this option to add ROI.
 You can choose this option to set the contrast automatically or manually.
 If it is manually, adjust the blue sliders on top of the camera view.
 Press this button to switch to full screen mode.
 To close this mode, press this button again or click on the cross in the top-right corner.
 You can change the LookUp Table (LUT) in real time using this option.
 You have 3 options: - no LUT; - LUT with one color; - Preset LUT.